salilab/imp/modules/score_functor/README.md

-The module provides composable functors to implement scores via compile-time composition.
+\brief Composable functors to implement scores via compile-time composition.

 Currently, there is support for distance based IMP::PairScore types generated from the IMP::scoring_function::DistanceScore and IMP::scoring_function::DistancePairScore.
 Angles and others can be added if desired.

-No functionality is exported to python.
+No functionality is exported to Python.
 It can be done with some work, but it is not clear that it would be very useful.

 # Info